 - Shoulder treatments such as rumble strips and Safety Edge

-- Communicating with roadway users, decision makers, and the public.
-Community engagement.
+- Community engagement: Communicating with and getting input from roadway users, decision makers, and the public.

 - Loaning equipment to local agencies.
 Contact the E-Learning Coordinator to borrow: